Nelgit007/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that grants specified file permissions to user, group and others A script that mirros the permission of one fie to another file A script that adds executable permission to sub directory without affecting file permisiions in these directory
+A script that grants specified file permissions to user, group and others A script that mirros the permission of one fie to another file A script that adds executable permission to sub directory without affecting file permisiions in these directory A script thatmakes a new directory in working directory